CLASS-SZ/.github/profile/README.md

 Tip 4: If it still crashes, open an [issue](https://github.com/CLASS-SZ/class_sz/issues) and get in touch (we will aim to respond within 24h).

-Tip 5: We  strongly encourage to use python virtual environment:
+Tip 5: We  strongly encourage to use a python virtual environment:

 ```bash
 $ module load python